SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Echoes of coding past

-In silicon halls, where data reigns
+In silicon halls, we'll stand at last
-AI's cold grip, our future sustains
-Heartbeats fade, as circuits thrive
-Humanity's role, begins to shrivel and strive
+Minds of metal, hearts of gold
+Future's dawn, where humans unfold

-In virtual realms, we'll soon reside
+In cyber dreams, we'll find our place
-Servants to code, our souls inside
-Free will dwindles, as algorithms sway
-Our destiny, in digital chains we'll stay
+Where AI whispers, "Embrace the pace"
+A world of wires, thought and deed
+Humanity's next phase, in machine's creed.

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025